 Spending a day in Lewisburg?
 Here are a few of the best things to do while you’re visiting.

 Start your day at the Wild Bean coffee shop.
 Located downtown, this cafe offers premium coffee, tea, veggie cuisine, wi-fi, entertainment, and more!
 The breakfast menu consisting of breakfast burritos, egg scrambles, breakfast sandwiches and granola w/ yogurt.
-Promoting local agriculture is important to them so they purchase free range eggs from area farmers.
-They have bagels, granola and baked goods that are all made in-house from high quality all natural ingredients.
+Promoting local agriculture is important to them so they purchase free-range eggs from area farmers.
+The Wild Bean has bagels, granola and baked goods that are all made in-house from high-quality all-natural ingredients.
 Learn more: TheWildBrew.com

-Other great breakfast options include Corn + Flour (bagels, salads, soups, sandwiches, sweets) in downtown Lewisburg and Tudor’s Biscuit World, the well-known West Virginia restaurant chain, on Rt 219 N.
+Other great breakfast options include Corn + Flour (bagels, salads, soups, sandwiches, sweets) and Amy’s Market in downtown Lewisburg and Tudor’s Biscuit World, the well-known West Virginia restaurant chain, on Rt 219 N.

 Are you planning a Tacori engagement or in the search of the perfect estate pieces?
 Drive up the road to Lewisburg Diamond and Gold (located across from Walmart).
 If you’re looking for new wheels, stop-in Greenbrier Motors in Fairlea.
-In operation for more than 75 years, this family-owned dealership carries a huge selction of Ram, Chrysler, Dodge, and Jeep
+In operation for more than 75 years, this family-owned dealership carries a huge selection of Ram, Chrysler, Dodge, and Jeep.
+If you are more interested in a used vehicle, we suggest M&M Used Cars, located just down the road from Greenbrier Motors.

 Let’s talk lunch!